srobo-southampton/python-a-whirlwind-tour/python.md

 `if` statements
 ---------------

 `if` statements execute code only if a condition is true.
-The code to include in the `if` is denoted by a number of indented lines, followed by a blank line (see the concept section on [code blocks][block]).
+The code to include in the `if` is denoted by a number of indented lines (see the concept section on [code blocks][block]).
 To indent a line, press the tab key or insert four spaces at the start.
 For example:

 ~~~~~ {.python}
 name = raw_input("What is your name?")